SocialCircle: Learning the Angle-based Social Interaction Representation for Pedestrian Trajectory Prediction

-As shown in \FIG{fig_intro}, the echolocation process is quite similar to the way agents determine the location of other neighbors and interact with each other.
-Only few ``rules'' are established during this process, like the above marine animals determine the positions of others by the time they receive the echo and the direction where the echo comes from.
-This way, we bring a simple priori rule to the modeling of social interactions that interactions are considered to be \textbf{angle-based}.
-In detail, all interactive behaviors will be considered in a special angle space where the direction angle $\theta$ plays as the independent variable.
-We take advantage of data-driven social-interaction-modeling methods and assume that all neighbors' interaction representations are encoded from several simple components corresponding to each angle $\theta$.
-Thus, we can obtain an angle-based vector function $\mathbf{f}(\theta)~\left(0 \leq \theta < 2\pi \right)$ to represent the current interactive context, and we call that angle-based social interaction representation \textbf{\MODEL}.
+As shown in \FIG{fig_intro}, the echolocation is similar to how agents interact with others.
+Only a few ``rules'' are established, like the time from they send to receive the echo and the direction where it comes.
+This way, we bring a simple priori to model social behaviors that interactions are considered to be \textbf{angle-based}.
+In detail, all interactive behaviors are considered in a special angle space where the angle $\theta$ (\emph{which direction the echo comes from}) plays as the independent variable.
+We assume that most social interactions can be ``inferred'' by several simple components corresponding to each angle $\theta$, like the velocity of each participant (\emph{in which way the participant's position changes during two echolocations}) and the distance between each participant and the target agent (\emph{how long the echo arrives since scanning}).
+Thus, we can obtain an angle-based vector function $\mathbf{f}(\theta)~\left(0 \leq \theta < 2\pi \right)$ to represent the current socially interactive context when forecasting trajectories.
+We call that angle-based social interaction representation \textbf{\MODEL}.

-\MODEL~model can be classified as \emph{Model-based}, but it also takes advantage of model-free methods to fit data with relatively weak rules.
-Beyond the social interaction modeling, we will maximize the potential of data-driven approaches by serializing this angle-based \MODEL~to fit social interactions at different angles and to fit their quantitative impact on future trajectories.
+\MODEL~can be classified as \emph{Model-based}, but it is also inspired by model-free methods to fit data with relatively weak rules, \IE, simple components at different angles.
+Then, the observed trajectory and the angle-based \MODEL~will be analyzed together in a data-driven way, as they could be both \emph{treated as} sequences, to catch the temporal-attentive portions in trajectories and the angle-attentive portions in the current interactive context simultaneously, thus establishing connections among these weak rules and agents' real-world socially interactive behaviors as well as the forecasted trajectories.

 In summary, we contribute (1) The angle-based \MODEL~representation for pedestrian trajectory prediction to model social interactive behaviors; (2) The serialized modeling strategy that treats and encodes the spatial social interactions in the temporal sequences' way along with trajectories; (3) Experiments on multiple backbone prediction models show quantitative and qualitative superiority.